Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques

 \subsection{Clustering benchmarks outcomes and evaluation}

-As mentioned earlier, one of our goals is to find structural similarities among quantum circuits and create some sort of `circuit families', whose elements will show similar compilation behaviour and require similar hardware resources.
-The two criteria we have used for clustering benchmarks are parameters based on size and qubit interaction graph.
-The two types of parameters were separated to avoid that size parameters (number of qubits and gates and percentage of two-qubit gates) become the most significant focus of clustering criteria of our clustering algorithm, as for those parameters circuits differ in the higher range.
-Fig. \ref{fig:kmeans} shows the five clusters (different colors) in which a set of 300 selected benchmarks (Sec. \ref{Sec4}) have been divided to by using the kmeans \cite{1056489} clustering algorithm.
+As mentioned earlier, one of our goals is to find structural similarities among quantum circuits and create some sort of `circuit families', whose elements (quantum circuits) will show similar compilation behavior and require similar hardware resources.
+The two criteria we have used for clustering benchmarks are properties based on circuit size and qubit interaction graph.
+Note that we performed a two-step clustering: circuits were first clustered based on size parameters (number of qubits and gates and percentage of two-qubit gates) and then on qubit interaction graph metrics.
+The reason behind this was to avoid the former to become the most significant criteria of our clustering algorithm.
+Fig. \ref{fig:kmeans} shows the five clusters (different colors) in which a set of 300 selected benchmarks (Sec. \ref{Sec4}) have been divided by using the kmeans \cite{1056489} clustering algorithm.
 Benchmarks are represented as lines in this parallel-coordinates plot.
 The x-axes contains a list of three different parameters with their values shown in y-axes.